 Have an Emergency Plan

 Have a plan in place in case of an emergency.
 If there is an accident, make sure everyone knows how to properly handle it and clean up any mess.
-The less materials that are contaminated during clean up, the less waste you have to dispose of—decreasing your overall disposal costs.
+The fewer materials that are contaminated during clean-up, the less waste you have to dispose of—decreasing your overall disposal costs.

 Get Several Priced Offers